FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/configurations/README.md

       Used in cases when symbols on the *trg* and *src* side are the same and units should be carried through as is.

-      This case is a further simplification for writing mapping tables even more compact Python allows for a having a mixture of string and tuples in the lists.
+      This case is a further simplification for writing even more compact mapping dictionaries.
+      Python allows for a having a mixture of string and tuples in the lists.

 <!-- * **map_to_iso8601** -->